NodeBE4/opinion/_posts/2022-01-31-EnclavedMicrostate.md

 As for Marx, he did have some thoughts on the Taiping, although there hasn't really been a consolidated discussion of them anywhere.
 Some excerpted quotations can be found in Stephen Platt's *Autumn in the Heavenly Kingdom* and you can also find a discussion of his 1853 article on the Taiping [here](https://understandingsociety.blogspot.com/2009/02/marx-and-taipings0.html).
 Broadly speaking he didn't really view the Taiping as a class revolution within China, so much as a reaction to Western imperialism.

+----- __106.3__ -----2022-02-01 03:00:53+08:00:

+> that seems to obviate the peasant component in chinese communism and the peasant movement that was the backbone of the party after 1927.

+I don't believe I disputed either of these.
+Rather, I stated, with regard to issue 2, that the Taiping did not in any way espouse an end goal of transitioning beyond the state as per 'orthodox' Marxism, and with regard to issue 3, that the 'secular vestigial pre-disposition' aspect was not at all defined, and would imply a continuity of conditions between 1850 and 1949 that I would not see as sustainable.

 ### 107: [What military unit in history had the longest period of required training time and the highest casualty rate once they were in combat?](https://old.reddit.com/r/AskHistorians/comments/sgqbx0/what_military_unit_in_history_had_the_longest/), submitted on 2022-01-31 10:51:59+08:00.

 ----- __107.1__ -----2022-01-31 11:23:16+08:00: